Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 Can you claim compensation for flight delays caused by low temperatures?

+In some cases, airlines may cite ‘extraordinary circumstance’ when a flight has been delayed or cancelled due to negative temperatures and the impossibility of de-icing the vehicle.
 According to EC 261, airlines are only freed from the obligation to compensate passengers in circumstances which could not have been avoided ‘even if all reasonable measures had been taken’.

 However, low temperatures are not wholly exceptional circumstances and it is the airline’s responsibility to prepare de-icing fluid in advance.